 While visiting Wayfare Primitive Baptist Church in Echols County, Georgia, I found this cast iron grave marker for the first time.
 I do not recall seeing them before this visit.
 The combination of headstone and foot stone made of metal was interesting to me.
 I noticed the patent date and researched who owned the patent.

-James K. P. Shelton patented this marker in 1887 while living in Alabama.
+James K. P. Shelton patented this marker in 1887 while living in Gaston, Alabama.
 The empty frame used to contain glass because Shelton thought it would be a safe way to keep a person’s photo.
 Unfortunately, the glass idea did not work.
-In one article, it mentions that at least in one county no fully intact marker has been located.
-Based on what I’ve found online, I couldn’t find a documented one where the glass is intact, so if you ever see one, make sure to photograph it.
+In one article, it mentions that at least in one county, no fully intact marker has been located.
+Based on what I’ve found online, I couldn’t find a documented one where the glass is intact, so if you ever see one, photograph it.